suffolklibraries/sljekyll/_events/sudbury-2018-02-10-harry-potter-quiz.md

 Teams of up to six are invited to test their Harry Potter knowledge in our fun quiz.

-This is aimed at older children and adults, but well-behaved younger children are welcome to come along.
+This is aimed at older children and adults, but well-behaved younger wiazrds are welcome to come along.

 Bring your own picnic and drinks.